Magento 1 to Magento 2 migration process and factors affecting it

 - Magento 2 comes with new high-end features, which you may want to get your hands on right away.
 It is better to migrate than implement them on Magento 1, which isn’t going to receive any more upgrades in any case.

-- Migration involves considerable planning, testing, implementation, and deployment, which can take a reasonable amount of time (two to six months or more).
-It is, therefore, best to begin moving to Magento 2 now, so you can complete the migration in a timely and an organized manner without rushing it, thereby making the process easy for yourself.
+- Migration involves considerable planning, testing, implementation, and deployment, which can take a reasonable amount of time.
+You can complete the migration in a timely and organized manner without rushing it, thereby making the process easy for you.

 Hiring a Magento Partner can save you a ton of time, effort, and worry as factors such as project management and training of staff will be sorted.
 However, make sure you hire a Magento 2 Trained Partner as they are officially certified by Magento.